Posts Tagged ‘ soundboard ’

 [Photos by acidjack]

-I recorded this set with Berliner CM-33 cardiod microphones and a soundboard feed provided by Josh Thiel, the head engineer at Glasslands.
-The sound quality is excellent.
+I recorded this set with MBHO KA200N cardiod microphones and an excellent soundboard feed by Rob from the Knitting Factory.
+The sound is excellent.
 Enjoy!

 Direct download of MP3 files [HERE] | Direct download of FLAC files [HERE]